amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .language-python}

-So here, we ask python to do two additional things: (1) format the print statement to read, “Duration: X sec.”; and (2) divide the milliseconds value by 1000, to return seconds.
+So here, we ask Python to do two additional things: (1) format the print statement to read, “Duration: X sec.”; and (2) divide the milliseconds value by 1000, to return seconds.

 Finally, we can use a `for` loop to get this information for every file.